 Types of Preventative Health Care Typically Covered by Insurance

 Many types of preventative care can be obtained for free from any medical providers who accept your medical insurance.
 Therefore, you may not have to seek out alternative sources of free medical care.
 You may be able to see your primary physician without being charged for such services.
-Examples of medical conditions you can typically obtain screening tests for without paying a copayment include:
+Examples of medical conditions you can typically obtain screening tests for without paying a copayment include:- Blood pressure

 - Alcohol abuse